 Should a host facility have a stricter dress code, its policy will take precedence.

 Headphones, Ear Pieces, & Electronic Devices

-To eliminate distractions and breaches of etiquette, the use of headphones and ear pieces are prohibited during Sneds Tour competitive rounds.
+To eliminate distractions and breaches of etiquette, the use of headphones and ear pieces are prohibited during TMSGA competitive rounds.
 The use of headphones and ear pieces are discouraged while on property at the host facility including inside the clubhouse and on the practice facilities.

 Please be aware of cell phone policies at each host facility.